eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		- Retool
 	- AI-driven insights and recommendation engines to help creators build better businesses
 	- category defining analytics platform to help creators better understand their audience
++ Expertise in statistical inference including experimentation and observational methods to causal inference
++ Strong coding experience.
+Experience with open-source ML packages (specifically sklearn, TensorFlow/Keras/PyTorch).
++ tech stack:
+	- 5+ years of research experience with a track record of delivering quality results
+	- Expertise in machine learning spanning supervised and unsupervised learning methods
+	- Experience in successfully applying machine learning to real-world problems
+	- Strong mathematical skills with knowledge of statistical methods
+	- Strong software development experience in languages such as Scala, Java, Python, C++ or C#
+	- Great interpersonal skills
+	- PhD or MS in Computer Science, Statistics, or related field
+	- Experience in Recommendation Systems, Personalization, Search, or Computational Advertising
+	- Experience using Deep Learning, Bandits, Probabilistic Graphical Models, or Reinforcement Learning in real applications
+	- Experience in optimization algorithms and numerical computation
+	- Experience with Spark, TensorFlow, or Keras
+	- Experience with cloud computing platforms and large web-scale distributed systems
+	- Open source contributions
++ tech stack:
+	- 5+ years of research experience with a track record of delivering quality results
+	- Expertise in machine learning spanning supervised and unsupervised learning methods
+	- Experience in contextual multi-armed bandit algorithms and/or reinforcement learning
+	- Experience in successfully applying machine learning to real-world problems
+	- Strong mathematical skills with knowledge of statistical methods
+	- Strong software development experience in languages such as Scala, Java, Python, C++ or C#
+	- Great interpersonal skills
+	- PhD or MS in Computer Science, Statistics, or related field
+	- Recommendation Systems, Personalization, Search, or Computational Advertising
+	- Deep Learning or Causal Inference
+	- Optimization algorithms and numerical computation
+	- Spark, TensorFlow, or Keras
+	- Cloud computing platforms and large web-scale distributed systems